-Sharon had the look of shock on her face, so she did not bother to pursue the matter anymore.
+Sharon had a look of shock on her face, so she did not bother to pursue the matter anymore.
 The atmosphere fell back into silence as she did some thinking of her own.
 Regardless of what happened these past days, they had always been friends, just like their fathers.
 It was not like they never picked on one another before.
 Yet Sharon became Joanne’s target more than once these past days.
 And the saddest part was Joanne was dead serious about her attacks.

 “I’m done,” Joanne said five minutes later.
 Her plate was indeed empty.
 She got up and went over to the water, washing her plate.
 Then her hands slipped as she was suddenly lost in thoughts.
 She reacted too late, only managing to catch half a piece since the other part had already crashed into some rocks.

 Then they heard the scream.
 Everyone looked up to check.
 Joanne had cut her hand on the shard.
 She was not a wimp.
 The reason for her outburst was seeing the blood flowing out and then having the images of the other night flashing through her mind.
 She shut her eyes and covered her ear with her hands.
 Calvin was the first to jump up from his place.
 He rushed over to her, hugging her from behind, attempting to pry her hands from her ears.

 “It’s okay,” He yelled out in panic.
 “Let go.
 Your hands are…” He stopped because he knew.